 With a sales enablement tool, your reps can find the right content at the right time during the buyer’s journey.

-Audit your sales content assets before investing in a tool.
+Audit your sales content assets before investing in a sales enablement tool.
 Be sure to review:

 - Sales Collaterals.
 Do you have a good mix of content assets such as product datasheets, pitch decks, competitive battlecards, case studies, training courses, and ROI reports?